ONETEP

 where scriptname is the name of your jobscript.

-Parallel batch job submission using MPI on 48 to 120 cores
+Parallel batch job submission using MPI on the HPC Pool (multinode, 128-1024 cores)

 Create a batch submission script (which will load the modulefile in the jobscript), for example: